pixelit-project/PixelIt.Docs/src/troubleshooting.md

 Install the latest version of Node-RED and the latest version of the PixelIt Extension [`node-red-contrib-pixelit`](https://flows.nodered.org/node/node-red-contrib-pixelit) via the palette manager. **Don't use NPM to install Node-RED extensions.**

+### Nothing working!
+I cant see anything on my pixelit!

+Have you deployed the Flow?
+Press "Deploy" in upper right corner in Node-RED.

 ## Webinterface

 ### I can't connect to the PixelIt Webinterface